storynory/storystatic/posts/fairytales/the-frog.md

 type: post
 narrator: Natasha
 date: 2005-10-31
-excerpt: 'A frog who helps a young man in the search for his wife.
-From the Violet Fairy Book of Andrew Lang.'
+excerpt: A frog who helps a young man in the search for his wife.
+From the Violet Fairy Book of Andrew Lang.
 audio: thefrog.mp3
 featured_image:
   src: fairytales/cute-princess-frog.jpg
 tags:
 - World Stories
 - All Stories

 ---
 {% player page.fileSlug %}
 {% srcset  "cute-princess-frog.jpg", "princess with frog" %}